 |Simple • Intermediate • Advanced|

 Having another tile added to a Barachi's Line of Sight results in monsters becoming aware of them earlier and in greater numbers.
 The slow speed makes sure that Barachim cannot outrun these monsters when the upstairs are far away.
-This is somewhat offset by the unique escape of hopping, which gives the Barachim a great advantage in places where controlled blinks are not possible, notably Zot.
+This is somewhat offset by the unique escape of hopping, which essentially gives the Barachim a free, reusable semi-controlled blink.

 The aptitudes of a Barachi, for combat, defences and magic, belong to the best among all species.
 This makes them very versatile, a lot more than the short list of recommended backgrounds seems to suggest.